 Above ` 5 lakh – not exceeding ` 55.00 per transaction.

 Q9.
 What is the essential information that the remitting customer would have to furnish to a bank for the remittance to be effected?

 Ans.
-The remitting customer has to furnish the following information to a bank for effecting a RTGS remittance:
+The remitting customer has to furnish the following information to a bank for initiating a RTGS remittance: